1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 11. TOXICOLOGY INFORMATION

 Uranium hexafluoride (byproduct hydrogen fluoride) is also highly toxic by inhalation.
 Poisoning affects the kidneys, liver, lungs, and hematopoietic system and causes disorders in protein and carbohydrate metabolism.
-Uranium poisoning may be acute or chronic, associated with both the chemical and radiological toxicity.
+Uranium poisoning may be acute or chronic and associated with both chemical and radiological toxicity.
 Uranium is a weak alpha emitter.
-Cancer of the lung, osteosarcoma, and lymphoma has all been reported because of radiation exposure to uranium.
+Cancer of the lung, osteosarcoma, and lymphoma have all been reported because of radiation exposure to uranium.
 Deaths reported from acute inhalation of uranium hexafluoride have been due to the corrosive effect of the compound on the lungs.

 12. HEALTH EFFECTS